yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 This line contains three elements: the <sc>url</sc> pattern, a handler name, an HTTP method.
 I am not particularly fan of the big R in the end of handler names.
-But this is the standard convention, then I use it.
+But this is the standard convention, then let's use it.

-If you save `config/routes`, you should see your terminal in which you launched `yesod devel` do things.
+If you save `config/routes`, you should see your terminal in which you launched `yesod devel` activate and certainly displaying an error message.
-And certainly break in error.

 <pre>
 Application.hs:31:1: Not in scope: `getEchoR'